- What Does a Sleep Monitor Do?

 Frequently Asked Questions

 Most of the personal sleep trackers on the market are gimmicks because they don’t have the required sensors to accurately detect sleep and, in particular, stages of sleep.
+To get accurate data, make sure to choose a device that combines the input from multiple sensors and that has been validated in independent studies.

 In its simplest form, sleep tracking means being able to detect when you’re not awake.
 While sleeping, you go through four stages of sleep, and the change from one stage to the other is often gradual (and thus difficult to detect).